akshaybengani/Notes/Books/DataCommunicationsAndNetworks/Chapter1.md

-# Introduction
-### Chapter 1
+# Chapter 1 Introduction

-## Data Communication
+### Data Communication

-### Telecommunication
-The term telecommunication includes telephony, telegraphy and television, means communication at a distance.
+<b>Telecommunication</b> It includes telephony, telegraphy and television, means communication at a distance.<br>

-The word <b>data</b> refers to information presented whatever form agreed by the paties creating using the data.
+The word <b>data</b> refers to information presented whatever form agreed by the parties creating using the data.<br>

-<b>Data Communications</b> are the exchange of data between two devices using a transmission medium such as a wire cablle, for data communication to occur the communicating devices must be a part of the communication system made up of hardware and software programs.
+<b>Data Communications</b> are the exchange of data between two devices using a transmission medium such as a wire cable, for data communication to occur the communicating devices must be a part of the communication system made up of hardware and software programs. <br>